Santa Cruz II Galapagos Cruises

 The Santa Cruz II offers active itineraries, with numerous options.
 Enjoy active as well as mellow hikes, options for Zodiac or glass-bottom boat rides, plus swimming and snorkeling for all levels.
 There is ample time to relax on board after meals or opt out of activities, but note that this is an expedition-cruise style itinerary, so you will be kept busy if you choose!

-Read on for details about this trip, or view all of AdventureSmith’s Galapagos Islands cruises.
+Read on for details about this trip, or learn more about AdventureSmith’s Galapagos Islands cruises.